deloachtech/backstack-demo/README.md

 ### Errors

-The `AxiosError.vue` component handles Backstack errors using Axios `interceptors`.
+The [AxiosError.vue](https://github.com/deloachtech/backstack-vue/blob/main/src/components/AxiosError.vue) component handles Backstack errors using Axios `interceptors`.
+It eliminates a significant amount of error handling  logic elsewhere.
+You can modify this component to incorporate other services.

 ## Routing